language and parsing

 run job 4 in the background

-Trivia: running a job in the background is sometimes called "backgrounding"
+Trivia: running a job in the background is sometimes called "backgrounding" or "amping off" a job.

 bring the most recent background job to the foreground